creachadair/chirp/spec.md

 While a call `id` is *pending*, the caller may request its cancellation.
 To do so, the caller sends a `Cancel(id)` packet to the callee:

-- If `id` is unknown or has already completed, the callee MUST silently discard the packet.
+- If `id` is unknown or has already completed, the callee MUST silently discard the `Cancel(id)` packet.

 - Otherwise: If the call has not yet been dispatched to a handler, the callee MUST discard it and send `Response(id, CANCELED, nil)`.
 This terminates the call for request `id`.